shailendrabhandari/ACIT4630_Advanced_MLandDL/README.md

 ## User guide

-I will again suggest taking a look at the notebook [Example project](https://github.com/Shailendra995/Final_Project_MachineLearning/blob/master/fall_detection_wearable_sensor.ipynb).
+I will suggest taking a look at the notebook [Example project](https://github.com/Shailendra995/Final_Project_MachineLearning/blob/master/fall_detection_wearable_sensor.ipynb).
 To run code you have to save the directory "falldetection" on running directory.

 ## Technologies
 Project is created with: